leonardoLavagna/leonardoLavagna/README.md

 - [PyTorch Notebooks](https://github.com/leonardoLavagna/PyTorch-Notebooks)

 ### 👥 I’m looking to collaborate on
-- Project: Simplicial Homology and Patterns in Complex (real) Data.
+- Project: Simplicial Homology and Patterns in Complex (real, biological) Data.
-- Study: Principles of error corrections in quantum machines.
+- Study: Principles of error corrections in quantum machines and their implementations.
-- Study: Momentum computing and its applictions.
+- Study: Principles of Momentum computing in the "cold" informatic's framework.
+- Review: C/C++ libraries behind Pythorch models and their applications.

 ### 📫 Connect with me
 - llavagna@proton.me